 Because of many things, Jeffersonton is a great place for families with children to consider.
 First of all, many other families with children live here, making Jeffersonton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Jeffersonton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Jeffersonton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small town, Jeffersonton doesn't have a public transportation system that people use for their commute.
+Jeffersonton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Jeffersonton in 2022 was $51,381, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $205,524 for a family of four.